 Madam C. J. Walker was the first Black female millionaire in the U.S.

 When a medical condition caused her to lose much of her hair, Madam Walker invented a treatment system that completely revolutionized Black hair care.
 Learn more in this video for kids by The Wise Channel.

 Charlotte E. Ray was the first Black American female lawyer in the U.S.

 She graduated from Howard University School of Law in 1872.
 Learn more in this Little Leaders Read Aloud.

 At the first Winter Olympic Games in 1924, women could only compete in figure skating.

 Aretha Franklin was the first woman inducted into the Rock & Roll Hall of Fame.

-Referred to as the “Queen of Soul,” Franklin has placed ninth in Rolling Stone’s “100 Greatest Artists of All Time” two times!
-Learn more in this Little People, Big Dreams read aloud.
+Referred to as the “Queen of Soul,” Franklin has placed ninth in Rolling Stone’s “100 Greatest Artists of All Time” twice.
+Learn more in this Little People, Big Dreams read-aloud.

 Sandra Day O’Connor became the first female justice on the Supreme Court.